Millwall 1st XI

 Folkestone Invicta went into the 2005-06 season in good spirits with a new sponsorship deal with local coach company Buzzlines which resulted in the ground being re-named the Buzzlines Stadium.
 The club subsequently enjoyed its best ever run in the F. A. Cup, going down 2-1 away to Chester City in the First Round after leading 1-0 at half time thanks to an early Adam Flanagan goal which was shown on Match of the Day.
 The reserves also finished as champions of the Kentish Observer Football League Division Two and the club also enjoyed great success at youth level.

-The 2006-07 season saw the club maintain its Ryman Premier League status on the final day of the season with a 1-1 draw away to Carshalton.
-But last season was to see the club relegated on the final day of the season with a 1-0 home defeat against Maidstone United in a winner-takes-all encounter.
+The 2006-07 season saw Folkestone maintain its Ryman Premier League status on the final day of the season with a 1-1 draw away to Carshalton.
+But that season was to see the club relegated on the final day with a 1-0 home defeat against Maidstone United in a winner-takes-all encounter.

 2008-09 saw the club in the Ryman League Division One South but a financial crisis put paid to early season hopes of promotion and the club put its faith in a predominantly young, local, up-and-coming side.